10 Things to Keep in Your Fire Safe Box

 Proof of Insurance

-Documents to Prove Who You Are and Your Family Members
+Documents to Prove Who You and Your Family Members Really Are

 As you pull your life together, you may need to prove who you are, the makeup of your family, and other vital information.
 The best source of this information is a birth certificate.
-You should have one for every member of the family, especially if they are still living with you.
+You should have at least a copy of one for every member of the family, especially if they are still living with you.

 In today’s society, many of us are immigrants that need to have proof of naturalization or formal citizenship.
 It wouldn’t hurt to also have passports, green cards, or military ID cards to help prove who you are.

 I have mentioned this before about adding at least two pictures of every family member and pet in case you are separated after an unforeseen disaster.
-One for you to keep, one for the “board” (missing persons/animals).
+One for you to keep, one for the “board” (missing persons/animals) or law enforcement.

 Social Security Cards